vstinner/misc/cpython/pep-c-api-next-level.rst

 The PyPy project is a Python implementation written from scratch, it was not created as a CPython fork.
-It made many implementation choices different than CPython: no reference counting, moving garbage collector, JIT compiler, etc.
+It made many implementation choices different than CPython: no reference counting, more efficient structures (different memory layout), moving garbage collector, JIT compiler, etc.

 To support C extensions, PyPy emulates the Python C API in its cpyext module.
 When the C API accesses an object, cpyext has to convert the